glennjones/hapi-workshop/readme.md

 ### Datebase connections examples
-During the workshop a number of people ask about patterns of database connection for [hapi](http://hapijs.com/).
-So I have created two examples projects to show approaches.
-The shared-connection is my favoured approch, but maybe built using promises.
+During the workshop a number of people asked about patterns of database connection for [hapi](http://hapijs.com/).
+So I have created two example projects to show approaches.
+The shared-connection is my favoured approch, but may be built using promises.

 * [shared database connection, built as singleton](code/database/shared-connection)
 * [use of hapi-mongodb to share a database connection](code/database/hapi-mongodb)

 ### Logging examples
-During the workshop I showed logging of requests information using uses the [good](https://github.com/hapijs/good) and [good-console](https://github.com/hapijs/good-console) plug-ins.
+During the workshop I showed logging of requests information using the [good](https://github.com/hapijs/good) and [good-console](https://github.com/hapijs/good-console) plug-ins.
 I have created simple examples of how to add these plug-ins to your project.

 * [console logging](code/logging/good)

 ## Prerequisites for running code
-I wrote a [prerequisites document](https://rawgit.com/glennjones/hapi-workshop/master/docs/prerequisites.html) on the software need to run the code and some tools that would help you build and debug the projects.
+I wrote a [prerequisites document](https://rawgit.com/glennjones/hapi-workshop/master/docs/prerequisites.html) on the software needed to run the code and some tools that would help you build and debug the projects.
 If you wish to run these examples please read this first.

 ## Workshop notes
 I started writing some workshop notes, but did not finnsh them in time for the workshop.
 I have kept them in the project for reference.
-If your looking for good tutorials try (hapi site)[http://hapijs.com/tutorials], rather than these notes.
+If you're looking for good tutorials try (hapi site)[http://hapijs.com/tutorials], rather than these notes.

 1. [Setup Node.js server with HAPI.js](https://rawgit.com/glennjones/hapi-workshop/master/notes/section1/instructions.html)
 2. [Serving static files and templates](https://rawgit.com/glennjones/hapi-workshop/master/notes/section2/instructions.html)